 Step 9.
 Work Towards Tour Board Certifications

-Pursuing a medical career is more than just the money and prestige it brings to your name, as you will have to dedicate years of hard work to studying and improving your choice of medical specialty.
-With all the recent doctor shortages, work hours and burnout in the medical field are typical among doctors.
-However, nothing is more rewarding than becoming a person who helps people feel better and expresses gratitude for trusting you with their health.
+Pursuing a medical career is about more than the money and prestige it may bring, as you will have to dedicate years of hard work to studying and improving your chosen medical specialty.
+Physician shortages, demanding work hours, and burnout remain real challenges in the medical field.
+However, few careers are more rewarding than helping people feel better and earning their trust with their health.

-We hope this article on steps to become a doctor in the USA was helpful.
-To learn more information about studying abroad, specifically in the United States, feel free to check out our Study in the USA Page and the Available Programs for International Students in the USA!
+We hope this article on the steps to become a doctor in the USA was helpful.
+To learn more about studying abroad, specifically in the United States, feel free to check out our Study in the USA Page and the Available Courses for International Students!

 About the Author: Hyun Lee